-DIG Arachchi is facing objections over her promotion as the DIG Police Welfare, after 32 Senior Superintendents of Police (SSP) filed a Fundament Rights Petition against her promotion.
+DIG Jasin Arachchi is facing objections over her promotion as the DIG Police Welfare, after 32 Senior Superintendents of Police (SSPs) filed a fundamental rights (FR) petition against her promotion.

-The Women Parliamentarians’ Caucus today announced that they will put aside political differences to stand together to protect DIG Arachchi’s fundamental rights and ensure job security.
+The Women Parliamentarians’ Caucus today (18) announced that they will put aside political differences to stand together to protect DIG Jasin Arachchi’s fundamental rights and ensure her job security.

-They further claimed that all female Parliamentarians will continue to stand in solidarity with DIG Bimshani Jasin Arachchi, until she receives justice.
+They further claimed that all female parliamentarians will continue to stand in solidarity with DIG Jasin Arachchi, until she receives justice.

-State Minister Sudharshini Fernandopille said the Organization condemns objections raised against the promotion of DIG Arachchi.
+State Minister Dr. Sudharshini Fernandopille said the organisation condemns objections raised against the promotion of DIG Jasin Arachchi.

 The State Minister expressed her views while participating in a media briefing held at the Parliamentary Complex today.

-Stating that female Parliamentarians were pleased with the appointment of Jasin Arachchi as DIG, State Minister Fernandopulle said this is considered as a great achievement by a woman in a male-dominated institution such as the Police Department.
+Stating that female parliamentarians were pleased with the appointment of Jasin Arachchi as DIG, State Minister Dr. Fernandopulle said this is considered a great achievement by a woman in a male-dominated institution such as the Police Department.

 She further said that if women are employed to the Police Force, then there should be a system to grant them deserving promotions as well.

-The State Minister said it was regrettable to see a certain group of people attempting to jeopardize the promotion, under the basis that the recipient is a woman, at this time and age.
+The State Minister said it was regrettable to see a certain group of people attempting to jeopardise the promotion, under the basis that the recipient is a woman, in this day and age.

 She said steps must be taken to stop such actions which result in emotional trauma for affected women.